Gary925331/riemann-sve/README.md

 2DShallow-water-Dam-Break-OMP

 This is the code for 2D partial Dam break,and it used Rusanov flux to calculate,and using Openmp to parallel

+2DShallow-water-Dam-Break

+This is the code for 2D partial Dam break,and it used Rusanov flux to calculate

+2D_a_d

+This is the 2D Advection Diffusion code,and the parts of Advection using Rusanov flux,and the parts of Diffusion using central difference

+2d_diffusion_parallel

+Parallel the code of 2D_a_d,using Openmp